koii-network/docs/develop/koii-task-101/what-are-tasks/key-components/intro.md

 ## Metadata

-The task metadata is structured data that contains information about a Koii task.
-Node operators can easily learn more details about a specific task by looking at its metadata.&#x20;
+Task metadata is essential structured data that provides valuable information about a Koii task.
+By examining the metadata, node operators can gain a comprehensive understanding of a specific task.
+It is highly recommended to include key details such as the minimum computer specifications and reward structure within the metadata.
+This inclusion allows node operators to have a clear understanding of how rewards will be distributed, minimizing any potential confusion or uncertainty when executing your task. &#x20;

 Task metadata sample: